-Diclegis® is a fixed-dose combination drug product of doxylamine succinate, an antihistamine, and pyridoxine hydrochloride, a vitamin B6 analog, indicated for the treatment of nausea and vomiting of pregnancy in women who do not respond to conservative management.
+Diclegis® is a fixed-dose combination drug product of 10 mg doxylamine succinate, an antihistamine, and 10 mg pyridoxine hydrochloride, a vitamin B6 analog, indicated for the treatment of nausea and vomiting of pregnancy in women who do not respond to conservative management.

 Diclegis® has not been studied in women with hyperemesis gravidarum.

-Diclegis® has anticholinergic properties and should be used with caution in women who have: (1) asthma, (2) increased intraocular pressure, (3) an eye problem called narrow angle glaucoma, (4) a stomach problem called stenosing peptic ulcer, (5) pyloroduodenal obstruction, or (6) a urinary bladder problem called bladder-neck obstruction.
+- Concomitant Medical Conditions: Use Diclegis® with caution in women with (1) asthma, (2) increased intraocular pressure, (3) narrow angle glaucoma, (4) a stenosing peptic ulcer, (5) pyloroduodenal obstruction, or (6) bladder-neck obstruction.

-Women should not breast-feed while using Diclegis® because the antihistamine component (doxylamine succinate) in Diclegis® can pass into breast milk.
+- Lactation: Women should not breastfeed while using Diclegis® because the antihistamine component (doxylamine succinate) in Diclegis® can pass into breast milk.
 Excitement, irritability, and sedation have been reported in nursing infants presumably exposed to doxylamine succinate through breast milk.
 Infants with apnea or other respiratory syndromes may be particularly vulnerable to the sedative effects of Diclegis® resulting in worsening of their apnea or respiratory conditions.

 - Pediatric Use: The safety and effectiveness of Diclegis® in children under 18 years of age have not been established.
 Fatalities have been reported from doxylamine overdose in children.
 Children appear to be at a high risk for cardiorespiratory arrest.